SeismicSource/sourcespec/docs/theoretical_background.rst

 - :math:`M_O` is the seismic moment;
 - :math:`f` is the frequency;
 - :math:`f^{p|s}_c` is the corner frequency for P- or S-waves;
+- :math:`n` is the falloff power of the source spectrum (default is 2, for Brune's source spectrum);
 - :math:`t^*` is an attenuation parameter which includes anelastic path attenuation (quality factor) and station-specific effects.